 Yes, there is free WiFi for all passengers on most Transport for Wales routes.

 Got a query about your Transport for Wales journey?
-Get in touch either online or on the telephone.
+Get in touch online.

 If you would like more information regarding Transport for Wales times, lost property or onboard facilities, then please call Transport for Wales on + (44) 333 321 1202.